Texas Tech University

 State and Institutional Research Expenditures (SIRE):

-Funds expended for research (program code 200), excluding capital construction, that are sourced from state appropriations, designated funds, auxiliary funds, program income on non-federal sponsored projects, and earnings on quasi-endowments not funded with restricted gifts.
-SIRE is reported only at the university and college level because many of these resources benefit multiple centers and departments but are controlled at higher levels of the institutions.
+Research expenditures (program code 200), excluding capital construction and noncash, sourced with state appropriations, designated funds, auxiliary funds, and earnings on quasi-endowments not funded with restricted gifts.
+SIRE is reported only at the university and college level because many of these resources benefit multiple centers and departments but are controlled at higher levels of the institution.
 College level allocations are based on the expenditure organization (orgn).

 Total Research Expenditures (TRE):

-Total research expenditures are reported annually to the THECB on December 1st.
-Total research expenditures are funds expended for research (program code 200) from any source of funds.
-The only exclusion is for capital construction costs.
-Included in total research expenditures are: federal research expenditures (FRE), state funded research expenditures (SFRE), private research expenditures (PRE), gift research expenditures (GRE) and state and institutional research expenditures (SIRE).
-Total research expenditures are reported only at the university and college level due to the inclusion of SIRE, which often benefits multiple centers and departments but is controlled at higher levels of the institutions.
+As reported on the National Science Foundation Higher Education Research and Development Survey (HERD), research expenditures (program code 200), excluding capital construction and noncash, from any source.
+TRE consists of federal research expenditures (FRE), state funded research expenditures (SFRE), private research expenditures (PRE), gift research expenditures (GRE), state and institutional research expenditures (SIRE), and unrecovered F&A (UFA).
+Note total research reported to THECB will be lower, as it does not include UFA; additionally, effective FY22 its definition excludes subawards to Texas public institutions of higher education.
+TRE is reported only at the university and college level due to the inclusion of SIRE, which often benefits multiple centers and departments but is controlled at higher levels of the institution.

 Faculty are classified as: